cezarybednarz/WWW-zad1/README.md

-compile with command 'tsc'
-main screen in index.html
+compile with command 'tsc', main menu in index.html